waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 In short: In addition to teaching our machine learning model the relationship between our four production parameters and the quality score, we also need to teach our model the various relationships between our production parameters before we can use our model to optimize individual workstations.

+To learn all these relationships we need a lot of data and variation in production parameters that show how the parameters influence one another.
-Now, we may be inclined to just go down to the production floor and start experimenting at random with our production parameters generating enough data to learn both the interconnections between the production parameters ($$B = g(A, C)$$, $$C = h(A)$$) and their individual impact on our quality score $$\verb!QA!$$.
+We may be inclined to go down to the manufacturing floor and start experimenting at random with our production parameters generating enough data to learn both the interconnections between the production parameters ($$B = g(A, C)$$, $$C = h(A)$$) and their individual impact on our quality score $$\verb!QA!$$.

-However, each manufactured item with substandard quality due to a randomly selected combination of production parameters means money lost for your company.
+However, each manufactured item with substandard quality due to a randomly selected combination of production parameters means money lost for our company.

 This approach, called randomized experiment or randomized controlled trial, is oftentimes undesirable or simply infeasible: